-Vioxx (Rofecoxib) is a COX-2 nonsteroidal anti-inflammatory drug (NSAID) developed by Merck & Co., which was used to treat symptoms of osteoarthritis, acute pain, and painful menstrual cycles.
+Vioxx (Rofecoxib) is a COX-2 nonsteroidal anti-inflammatory drug (NSAID) developed by Merck & Co., that was used to treat symptoms of osteoarthritis, acute pain, and painful menstrual cycles.

 Some of the biggest historic complaints about Vioxx relate not to its safety, but to cost-effectiveness.
 Some argue that it was overprescribed for treatment of pain which could be managed at least as well with older, less costly medications.

-For several years, lawyers have been asserting that Merck was aware of problems experienced by patients taking Vioxx, including the previously mentioned problems with stomach ulcers and liver damage, but also including heart problems and kidney damage.
-They allege that Merck deliberately suppressed information about these side effects from patients and physicians.
+By the early 2000's, lawyers were asserting that Merck was aware of problems experienced by patients taking Vioxx, including the previously mentioned problems with stomach ulcers and liver damage, but also including heart problems and kidney damage.
+They alleged that Merck deliberately suppressed information about these side effects from patients and physicians.

 Two prominent medical journals published articles that associated Vioxx use with a significantly heightened risk of heart attack.
 The side effects were believed to be most likely to occur in patients who took Vioxx for fifteen months or longer.